jayunit100/k8sprototypes/netpol/README.md

-# A comprehensive Network Policy construction and testing library
+# A Truth-table based Network Policy construction and validation library.

 This repo implements https://github.com/vmware-tanzu/antrea/blob/community-network-policy-tests/docs/design/cni-testing-initiative-upstream.md, a fast, comprehensive truth table matrix for network policy's which can be used to ensure that you're CNI provider is fast, reliably, and air-tight.